 In 1973, David Bowie invited an old schoolfriend to travel the world.
-Geoff MacCormack’s life would never be the same again.
+Geoff MacCormack had a smashing time, and his life would never be the same again.
 Interview by Tony Barrell

 THE SUNDAY TIMES, 2007

 The job was okay, as jobs went in 1973.
 It was telesales, selling advertising space at Construction News, a building-trade newspaper in London.
 Geoff MacCormack always enjoyed a nice natter on the phone.
 But the 25-year-old had done more glamorous work than this: he had tasted the showbiz life.
 He had fetched and carried for the jive-talking Radio 1 disc jockey Emperor Rosko, and, an aspiring singer, had sung backing vocals on David Bowie’s Aladdin Sane LP.
 It hadn’t been too difficult to land the Bowie job: they had been friends at primary school in Bromley, when Bowie was plain David Jones.
 Bowie was just 50 days older than him.
 And, as Bowie had metamorphosed from Anthony Newleyesque balladeer to curly-haired folk strummer and then carrot-topped gender-bending glam-rocker, they had kept in touch.

 One day, thought MacCormack, he might get to do some more backing vocals.
 But now he had a sensible job, with prospects: he could rise through the ranks of Construction News and maybe become a big shot in business journalism.